-Establishing whether a third party to whom a company transfers data under the GDPR is classified as a ‘controller’ or ‘processor’ sometimes straightforward.
+Establishing whether a third party to whom a company transfers data under the Data Protection Act 2018 (“the DPA 2018”) is classified as a ‘controller’ or ‘processor’ is sometimes straightforward.
 At other times, the position can be more complex with parties unsure or even having opposing views.
 This briefing note considers this relatively common issue, and how to minimise risk in situations of ambiguity.

 To begin with, it is appropriate to consider the Controller and Processor definitions:

-The key difference between a controller and processor is that a controller determines the purpose and means of processing the data and the processor acts on the controller’s behalf.
+The key difference between the two is that a controller determines the purpose and means of processing the data and the processor acts on the controller’s behalf.
 If a data processor determines the purpose and means of the processing, the processor is considered a data controller with respect to that particular data processing.

 Why is the distinction important?

-It is important to establish whether a party is a processor or controller, because both have differing obligations both contractually and under the GDPR.
+It is important to establish whether a party is a controller or processor, because they have differing obligations both contractually and under the DPA 2018.
 For example, when there is a data breach, the data processor has a legal obligation to inform the controller of the breach.
-Regardless of whether there is a contract in existence stating that a party is a processor, that party may in law be a controller, and consequently have additional obligations under GDPR.
-It is important to assess the circumstances and the ways in which the data is being controlled and processed in order to establish whether (regardless of how it is labelled or detailed within contractual documents), the company is a processor or controller.
+Regardless of whether there is a contract in existence stating that a party is a processor, that party may in law be a controller and consequently have additional obligations under the DPA 2018.
+It is important to assess the circumstances and the ways in which the data is being controlled and processed in order to establish whether the company is a controller or processor, regardless of how it is labelled or detailed within the contract.

 A typical example of a controller/processor relationship is where an employer outsources payroll to another company.
 The employer is the controller of the data, because they instruct the payroll company upon what to do with the data, and the purpose for doing so.
 The payroll company processes the data based upon these instructions.

-Controllers are responsible for compliance with GDPR and must also be able to demonstrate compliance.
+Controllers are responsible for compliance with the DPA 2018 and must also be able to demonstrate that compliance.
 Controller obligations include:

-• Compliance with key principles of the GDPR which are fairness, transparency and lawfulness.
+- Showing compliance with key principles of the DPA 2018 (fairness, transparency and lawfulness).

-• Providing information to data subjects regarding which data is being held, for what purpose and for how long it will be retained.
+- Providing information to data subjects regarding the data they hold, for what purpose and for how long it will be retained.

-• Protecting personal data and prevent unlawful processing.
+- Protecting personal data and preventing unlawful processing.

-Processors now have increased obligations regarding data processing under the GDPR, particularly in comparison to previous data protection legislation.
-Processor obligations under the GDPR include:
+Processors now have increased obligations regarding data processing under the DPA 2018, particularly in comparison to previous data protection legislation.
+Processor obligations include:

-• Implementing appropriate security measures.
-Where a data breach occurs, it will be considered whether the processor has secured the data adequately.
+- Implementing appropriate security measures.
+Where a data breach occurs, the processor will need to show they had secured the data adequately.

-• Informing the controller immediately of any data breach.
+- Informing the controller immediately of any data breaches.

 Contractual Obligations for Processors

-Alongside obligations under GDPR, processors should have contractual obligations imposed by the controller, which aid the controller in compliance.
+Alongside obligations under the DPA 2018, processors should have contractual obligations imposed by the controller which aid the controller in compliance.
 Data processors’ activities are required to be governed by a “contract or other legal act under Union or Member State law”.
 This contract should set out the subject matter, duration, nature and purpose of processing, alongside the type and category of data subject and obligations and rights of the data controller.

-Under this contract, the processor should be contractually obligated to:
+Under the contract, the processor should be contractually obligated to:

-• Only process data in accordance with the instructions of the controller which should be recorded to demonstrate compliance.
+- Only process data in accordance with the instructions of the controller.
+This should be recorded to demonstrate compliance.

-• Assisting the controller in compliance with GDPR taking into account the nature of the processing and the information available to the processor.
+- Assist the controller in compliance with the DPA 2018, taking into account the nature of the processing and the information available to the processor.

-• Providing necessary information to the controller which will assist the controller in demonstrating compliance with GDPR, in relation to processors.
+- Provide necessary information to the controller to assist them in demonstrating compliance with the DPA 2018.

-• Informing the data controller immediately of any belief the processor has that the controller’s instructions breach the GDPR or any other UK law.
+- Inform the data controller immediately if they believe the controller’s instructions breach the DPA 2018 or any other UK law.

 How to determine who is a controller/processor

-In order to determine who is, in law, a controller or processer, the independence each party exercises in relation to processing data must be considered.
-The more restricted a party is in how it can handle personal data, the more likely it is a data processor as opposed to a controller.
+In order to determine who is a controller or processer, by law, the independence each party exercises in relation to processing data must be considered.
+The more restricted a party is in how it can handle personal data, the more likely it will be the data processor as opposed to the data controller.
 In particular, organisations should consider:

-• Who is monitoring the processing and how closely they are doing so.
+- Who is monitoring the processing and how closely they are doing this.
 The more closely a party is monitoring, the stronger the indication that party is a controller.

-Data processors risk facing penalties should they fail to comply with the requirements both contractually and under the GDPR.
-They could be subject to the following penalties:
+Data controllers and processors risk facing significant penalties should they fail to comply with their obligations, both contractually and under the DPA 2018.
+They could be subject to the following:

-If a party is inaccurately determined as a processor, then, not withstanding that it may have entered into processing obligations, it will be bound under the GDPR as a controller.
-With regard to the contractual processing obligations, those that exclusively relate to the GDPR would not apply since these are only designed to apply to processors.
-The position is more complex where a controller has imposed ‘enhanced’ processor obligations that relate to and yet go beyond the GDPR processing obligations.
-In practice, if both parties agree to a revised controller to controller determination, then a sensible course of action would be enter into a variation agreement to reflect this.
-Depending on the relationship of the parties the controller to controller wording can range from being very straightforward to something more bespoke.
+If a party is inaccurately determined as a processor, notwithstanding that it may have entered into processing obligations, it will still be bound under the DPA 2018 as a controller.
+Regarding the contractual processing obligations, those that exclusively relate to the DPA 2018 would not apply since these are only designed to apply to processors.
+The position is more complex where a controller has imposed ‘enhanced’ processor obligations that relate to (and go beyond) the DPA 2018 processing obligations.
+In practice, if both parties agree to a revised ‘controller to controller’ determination, then a sensible course of action would be entering into a variation agreement to reflect this.
+Depending on the relationship of the parties, the controller to controller wording can range from being very straightforward to something more bespoke.